Multi-block exceptional points in open quantum systems: Introduction

-If we add dissipation terms to the problem, that can be (but not have to be) of quantum jump type, the multi-block EPs of the Liouvillian or Lindbladian split up competely or partially into subblocks.
+If we add dissipation terms to the problem, that can be (but not have to be) of quantum jump type, the multi-block EPs of the no-jump Liouvillian or Liouvillian superoperator split up completely or partially into subblocks.
 Interestingly, the character of the splitting is directly influenced by the type of EP and its particular block structure.
 Typically, the order of the EPs is reduced by the dissipation terms, but some EPs are stable against certain perturbations.
-We illustrate these general findings by concrete examples, in particular, effective non-Hermitian qubit (qutrit) systems obtained by tracing out the ground state of a dissipative three-(four-)level system.
+We illustrate these general findings with concrete examples, in particular effective non-Hermitian qubit (qutrit) systems that arise from projecting out the ground state of a larger dissipative three- (four-)level system (see Sec.~\ref{sec:the model} for a detailed derivation).
 We show how the population dynamics of these levels is affected by the presence of EPs.
 Furthermore, we demonstrate that EPs (of different kinds) can be identified as singularities in the quantum geometric tensor (QGT), which quantifies the geometric distance of quantum states in parameter space.

 The article is organized as follows.
-In Sec.~\ref{sec:the n-level model}, we introduce the effective \(N-1\)-level model and establish a general relationship between the order of EPs in NHHs and those in the corresponding Liouvillians.
+In Sec.~\ref{sec:the n-level model}, we introduce the effective \((N-1)\)-level model and establish a general relationship between the order of EPs in NHHs and those in the corresponding no-jump Liouvillians.
 In Sec.~\ref{sec: examples}, we exemplify this relationship by effective non-Hermitian qubit and qutrit models.
 In Sec.~\ref{sec:numerical results}, we illustrate the dynamical evolution of qubit and qutrit level populations close to EPs.
 In Sec.~\ref{sec:QGT}, we demonstrate how the QGT can be employed to detect EPs in parameter space.
 We conclude in Sec.~\ref{sec:con} and describe details of the calculations in the Appendix.